NicoPANW/Contrail_Cookbook/docs/index.md

 It specifies if the port is attached to a compute or to a router.

 When a VM is created by OpenStack or a port is attached to a VM, it will automatically set it as compute and mapped to the relevant compute UUID.

-TBC - clarify meaning and usage of Router
+So no reaaly need to care abaout.

 ![Screenshot](img/ports/Port-Device1.png)